MA3STR0/jquery-videosync/README.md

 * Chrome 42
 * Safari 8

-Based on HTML5 <video> element, not youtube/vimeo/etc.
+Based on HTML5 <video> element, will not work with youtube/vimeo/etc.

-Should generally work in any modern browser.
+Should generally run in any modern browser.

 License